cladam/choreo/README.md

 # **choreo**

-**A declarative DSL for choreographing and testing command-line workflows.**

-Choreo is a test runner and automation tool that uses a simple, readable, rule-based language to define and execute complex interactions with command-line applications.
-It's designed for behavior-driven testing, integration testing, and generating reproducible demos of CLI tools.

-Think of it as **Cucumber for the command line**, with the reactive power of a rules engine.
+`choreo` is an executable Domain-Specific Language (DSL) for writing automated, behaviour-driven tests for command-line applications and system interactions.
+It uses a structured, human-readable format inspired by Gherkin to define test scenarios that are easy to write, read, and maintain.

+The goal of choreo is to provide the power and expressiveness of a BDD framework like Cucumber, but in a self-contained, executable format specifically designed for testing the shell.

 ### **Key Features**